nhriyaad/Python_Appx_updater/README.md

 # Python_Appx_updater
-Just a py script to update whatsapp
+Just a py script to update whatsapp or any appx using https://store.rg-adguard.net/ web api.